mthiebaux/JSNtemplate/README.md

 localhost:8080/api/A/B
 ```

-The 'api' button will append contents from the input text field to a GET request.
+The *api* button will append contents from the input text field to a GET request.
 Each call to the /api handler (and each press of the 'api' button) reads a count value out of ./data.json, increments it, updates the file, and returns that value.

 The output response object will report something like the following, mirroring the parsed inputs: